MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Hero movement code (and a lot others) should be based on RPGEntity code.
-Move code from Hero and NPC to RPGEntity.
 - [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
 Check repository used by behindcurtain.
 - [IP] - Collision detection between entities.
 		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.